In a nutshell

 - Master shots help the crew and cast plan out scenes and also create more footage for editors to work with in post-production

 The master shot has been an important part of film production.
 In fact, the first few narrative films were made mostly from a series of master shots.
 At the time, those films consisted of a locked-off camera filming without any panning or tilting.
 In other words, there was no “film language” to speak of.
 Obviously, cinema has evolved since then.
-The film industry evolved and established a production protocol in which every scene was filmed from various angles, depending on the scene’s length, number of characters and actions.
+The film industry has established a production protocol that captures every scene from various angles, depending on the scene’s length, number of characters and actions.

 However, the master shot still has an important role in video production.
 Let’s take a look at what the master shot is and how it’s used today.

 Master shot defined

 A master shot is a continuous take of an entire scene, from beginning to end, from a camera angle that shows the main elements involved.
 The master shot will show the entire set and all of its characters at the same time.